- Apply Now

 During the teacher candidate’s senior year in the Cedarville University Teacher Education Program, candidates can meet individually with the School of Education staff, who will assist them in the licensure application and transferring process.
 Candidates are welcome at any time to inquire about the licensure process with School of Education staff, but the licensure application and transfer process cannot begin until the candidate has graduated from the Cedarville University Teacher Education Program.

-If you have any questions regarding the licensure process, please contact:
+If you have any questions regarding licensing, please email the School of Education or call 937-766-7780.

 Teacher candidates of the Cedarville University teacher education program have two levels of exams they must complete to be a part of the Teacher Education Program.
-The first level of exams are the CORE basic skills exams.
+The first level of exams are the Praxis CORE basic skills exams.
 The second set of exams are the OAE Licensure Exams required by the state of Ohio.

 CORE Exams — The Praxis Core Academic Skills for Educators measure academic skills in reading, writing, and mathematics.
 They were designed to provide comprehensive assessments that measure the skills and content knowledge of candidates entering a teacher education program.
 The Cedarville University School of Education uses the CORE exams to evaluate individuals for entry into the teacher education program.
 The assessments are to be completed during the first year as an education major.
-Students may be exempted from completing these exams upon evaluation of their SAT or ACT scores or if they transfer in more than 25+ credit hours with a minimum GPA of 3.0.
 The SAT and/or ACT exemption requirements are:

 - ACT Math sub score > 19; or SAT Math sub score > 530

 - ACT Reading sub score > 21; or SAT Reading sub score > 550

-- ACT Writing sub score > TBD; or SAT Writing sub score > TBD
+- ACT Writing sub score > 7; or SAT Writing sub score > 550

 CORE registration and exam information can be found at www.ets.org.